On this page

 Speed.
 A SQL query takes milliseconds.
 An API call takes 2-5 seconds.
 When Wire runs find_overlaps() across 142 pages, it completes in under a second.
 An API-on-demand tool would make 142 separate requests, over 5 minutes of wall time, plus rate limit pauses.

 Cost control.
 GSC's API has a daily quota.
 Tools that query on every user interaction burn through quota fast.
 Wire's quota usage is fixed: one fetch cycle per topic, regardless of how many analyses you run afterward.
 The data command hits the API once.
-Every subsequent command (audit, deduplicate, reword, enrich) reads from the local database at zero API cost.
+Every subsequent command (audit, deduplicate, reword, enrich) reads from the local database with zero additional calls.

 Reproducibility.
 The local database is a snapshot.
 Two analyses run on the same snapshot produce identical results.
 This matters for debugging and for comparing changes across workflow cycles.
 When you run audit on Monday and audit on Friday, the data difference is explicit: one snapshot versus another, not random API variance.